 When will I be notified if I have received a fellowship?

 Can I apply for a fellowship retroactively after I have been accepted?

 Writers may apply for fellowships at any time prior to the fellowship application deadline; conference applications need not be submitted concurrently with fellowship applications, though we encourage writers in need of fellowship support to apply for it as early as possible because fellowship funding is limited.
 Please note that the extended deadline for The Writers’ Residency is later than the fellowship application deadline and writers interested in fellowships should apply to both by the fellowship deadline.

 I missed the deadline for the application and/or fellowship.
 Can I still apply?

 Because Kettle Pond has a rolling admissions process we encourage all interested writers to apply as early as possible.
 Based on waitlist movement or other unforeseen factors we may accept late applications, though writers should not assume this will be the case, and it is likely that no fellowship funding will be available after the stated deadline.
 Please see our application page for up to date information or email the conference directly with questions if you have missed the deadline, and note that the application deadline for The Writers’ Residency option is later than that for workshops.

 What are the page limits for your workshops?

-Page limits vary by workshop, but basic guidelines for prose are 225 pages max for long-form prose workshops and 25 pages for short-form prose workshops, 75 pages max for poetry manuscripts, and 5 poems max for the poems workshop.
-More information on application guidelines can be found here.
+Page limits vary by workshop, but basic guidelines for prose are 225 pages max for long-form prose workshops, 25 pages for short-form prose workshops, and 10 poems or 20 pages of poetry max for the poetry workshop.

 Are there page minimums for manuscripts?